drhammed/GDriveOps/README.md

    ```

 3. Running the Script:

-- In a Terminal
+**In a Terminal**:

 Open a terminal and navigate to the directory containing your credentials.json.
 Use one of the provided commands to perform the desired action, replacing <folder_id> and <local_directory> with appropriate values.

-- In a Jupyter Notebook or Python Script
+**In a Jupyter Notebook or Python Script**:

 You can run the package in a Jupyter notebook or any Python script as follows:

 - Install the package via pip.